 Standards: 6.3, 6.6, 7.2, 7.4, 7.6, 7.8, 7.9; A, B, E, F, G, H, I, K

-- Identify characteristics of unhealthy and (physically, emotionally, sexually) abusive relationships and know how to seek help.
+- Identify characteristics of unhealthy and (physically, emotionally, sexually) abusive relationships and identify how to seek help.

-- Explain laws of MI concerning sexual activity and exploitation (date rape, sexting, consent).
-(Pornography and trafficking issues are taught in approved schools.)
+- Summarize laws of MI concerning sexual activity and exploitation (date rape, sexting, consent).

 - Confidently use refusal skills in high-pressure scenarios.